Limits of self-interacting neutrinos from the BAO and CMB phase shift: Introduction

 Beyond neutrino masses, cosmological data can also provide some insight into new physics coupling to neutrinos.
 Indeed, the early Universe, with its high density and pressure, may allow for the production of yet-unknown weakly coupled light particles \cite{baumann2018searching}, allowing cosmology to probe interactions that cannot be accessed by terrestrial experiments.
 The presence of such additional light species (including sterile neutrinos) would change $N_{\mathrm{eff}}$ in a way that would be potentially detectable in cosmological data.
 It may also be possible for cosmological data to search for hints of non-standard interactions in neutrinos.

 The parameter $N_{\mathrm{eff}}$ captures the effects of light relics which contribute to the radiation density $\Omega_{\mathrm{r}}$, including those that free-stream, but also the effects that may be caused by species that are fluid-like (which do not free-stream).
 As such, in ref.~\cite{montefalcone2025free}, an approach is taken to isolate and separately constrain impacts of free-streaming and fluid-like relics.
+Similarly, the impacts of dark radiation (which may involved fluid-like components, free-streaming components or radiation with varying decoupling or recoupling mechanisms) are studied in \cite{brinckmann2023confronting, saravanan2025abundance}.
 In other works, there have been searches for signatures of non-standard neutrino interactions in the matter power spectrum and CMB power spectra.
-In particular, refs.~\cite{kreisch2020neutrino, camarena2023confronting, kreisch2024atacama, poudou2025self, he2024self} have studied the impacts of self-interacting neutrinos on the CMB and matter power spectra, and have found potential hints of strong neutrino self-interactions in the early Universe.
+In particular, refs.~\cite{kreisch2020neutrino, camarena2023confronting, kreisch2024atacama, poudou2025self, he2024self, park2019lambda, oldengott2017interacting, venzor2022massive} have studied the impacts of self-interacting neutrinos on the CMB and matter power spectra, and have found potential hints of strong neutrino self-interactions in the early Universe.
 For example, ref.~\cite{poudou2025self} find that DESI BAO \citep{adame2024desi} data combined with CMB data from the new \textit{Planck} analysis \citep{tristram2024cosmological, rosenberg2022cmb} prefers neutrinos with strong self-interactions over $\Lambda$CDM, with the difference between the minimum $\chi^2$ in each case as $-4.3$ (this comparison involves 8 model parameters + $G_{\mathrm{eff}}$ in the strong self-interaction model).
-Other analyses have found that Standard Model neutrinos are still preferred by the data \citep{camarena2025strong, he2025fresh}.
+Other analyses have found that Standard Model neutrinos are still preferred by the data despite such hints \citep{lancaster2017tale, brinckmann2021self, choudhury2021updated, camarena2025strong, he2025fresh}.